notification-system/docs/frontend-initial-spec.md

 * Only one tab can be active at a time
 * Additional tabs will show an message indicating any other active tabs need to be closed before the new tab can function
 * Once the other tabs are closed, the new tab will automatically refresh to the same URL that was requested
+* Local notificaton permission is requested by the browser
 * WASM support

 ## Targeting Latest SDK versions